samdze/godot-native-bullets-plugin/README.md

 1. Create a new empty resource and assign one of the scripts you can find in the `addons/native_bullets/kits` folder to it.
    In this example, we'll assign the `basic_bullet_kit.gdns` script.
    New properties will appear in the resource inspector.
-2. To get started fill the `texture` property with any texture you have.
+2. To get started, fill the `texture` property with any texture you have.
 3. As the `material`, you can use a new material resource using the `animated_shader.gdshader` you can find in the utils folder.
    This shader takes care of animating your bullets if you specify more than 1 frame in its parameters.